SOLVE OUR TRANSPORTATION PROBLEMS

 Loudoun desperately needs a development strategy that diversifies our housing portfolio while preserving open spaces.
 Having first lived in an Affordable Dwelling Unit in Sterling when he first moved to Loudoun County, John is committed to a housing strategy from entry level to retirement.

 “My plan for strategic development will help those who work in Loudoun afford to live here, including our teachers, deputies, firefighters, single mothers and young families” -John Whitbeck

-John’s plan offers a path to preserving our open space and rural economy in the west.
+John’s vision offers a path to preserving our open spaces and rural economy, including a Transfer of Development Rights program and a commitment to 0% net loss of farmland.
 Western Loudoun is a tourist destination we cannot lose to careless, sprawling development.

 PROTECTING LOUDOUN’S FUTURE

 As an attorney and small business owner in Loudoun for nearly 20 years, John has experienced firsthand the inconsistencies and restrictions new businesses face.
 He is committed to making Loudoun a business friendly county in order to create more jobs right here at home and strengthen our economy.